AKASHAorg/akasha-docs/docs/tutorials/sdk-tutorials/create-a-beam.md

 `response.data?.createAkashaBeam?.document?.id`
 :::

-Now that we have successfully created a beam, let's proceed to [fetch the beam](./fetch-a-beam-by-id.md)
+COngratulations!
+We have just created our first beam, let's proceed to [fetch the beam](./fetch-a-beam-by-id.md)